Huang-Hau-Shuan/Orbital25/milestone2.md

 1. `src/renderer/apps/NUSApp.tsx` - A template for most of the NUS apps.

    - We found that most of NUS apps contains a similar login page which then jump to a main page.
-   - NUSApp is a tamplate to simulate this universal login process to reuse code and unify the login process
+   - NUSApp is a template to simulate this universal login process to reuse code and unify the login process
    - It create a state `login` to track whether the user has login to the system.
 When login is false, it displays the login component.
 Otherwise it displays the main component.
    - `setLogin` is passed to login page and main page as props